ziad-saab/gitbook-on-github/chapter/subchapter/README.md

 # subchapter

-Contents with an image below
+Contents with an image below, small change

 ![](GoogleSheets-embed-chart.png)